Sharapova triumphs in Tianjin opener

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-BEIJING: Maria Sharapova opened up on the despair she feels in defeat after she was ruthlessly...

-TIANJIN, China: Maria Sharapova made an impressive start to the Tianjin Open on Wednesday, beating Romania´s Irina-Camelia Begu in straight sets.
+TIANJIN, China: Maria Sharapova made an impressive start to the Tianjin Open on Wednesday by beating Romania’s Irina-Camelia Begu in straight sets.

 The 30-year-old Sharapova, who returned to tennis in April after serving a suspension for taking the banned substance meldonium, has yet to win a tournament since then.

-But Sharapova had no such trouble against Begu, seeing off the 57th-ranked Romanian in 82 minutes.

-The opening matches of the Tianjin Open have been badly disrupted because of rain.
+The opening matches of the Tianjin Open have been badly disrupted because of rain and Sharapova said she was glad to finally get into action.“It’s been a long wait for everyone, it hasn’t been easy,” the Russian was quoted as saying by the official WTA website.“I had a first practice outdoors and then I think it rained for 70 hours straight, unfortunately for the players.”

-TIANJIN, China: Maria Sharapova made an impressive start to the Tianjin Open on Wednesday, beating Romania´s Irina-Camelia Begu in straight sets.
+TIANJIN, China: Maria Sharapova made an impressive start to the Tianjin Open on Wednesday by beating Romania’s Irina-Camelia Begu in straight sets.

 The 30-year-old Sharapova, who returned to tennis in April after serving a suspension for taking the banned substance meldonium, has yet to win a tournament since then.